riadath/obsidian_notes/owl/Palindrome C.md

 - The code is properly commented.
 - There's a comprehensive explanation of the code provided
 - A good selection of test cases was provided with the answers given as comments
 -  However, the response tries to take a more efficient approach by only reversing the latter half of the number.
 But this approach is not very apparent from the start.
-Since the input
+This would increase the efficiency but a little bit but the approach should be explained more explicitly

 ### Style Rating: 7